Isolation and Quarantine Policy

 - Stay home until symptoms resolve and you test negative with a PCR test - You can test via the surveillance testing program on campus and or test at a community testing site near you.

 - Inform your supervisor(s) and academic advisor(s) of any absences from work and or class.

 If you are a close contact (defined as someone who shared the same indoor airspace (e.g., small classrooms, labs, offices) with a person diagnosed with COVID-19 for 15 minutes or more over a 24-hour period (does not have to be consecutive)), you must report to SWS via the COVID-19 Reporting Application.

 As long as you remain asymptomatic, you may resume normal activity.
 SWS CMT will not send you separate guidance.
 Additionally, you must:

 - Use a well-fitted, high-quality mask indoors and outdoors for 10 days from your last contact with the infected person during their infectious period (48 hours prior to onset of their symptoms or a positive COVID-19 result).
 Please note that Day 0 is the day of your last contact/exposure with the infected person, and Day 1 is the first full day after your last exposure.

 - Test on Day 3-5 after your last exposure.
 You can test through Caltech's surveillance testing program or test in the community.
 You do not need to send us your results.

 - Self-monitor for symptoms of COVID-19 for 10 days from the date you were last exposed.
 We strongly recommend you to participate in Caltech's free surveillance testing program.

-After the individual is released from isolation, you can return to Caltech as long as you remain asymptomatic.
-You also need to follow the guidelines listed under "Exposed to COVID-19" above.
+You are cleared to return to campus as long as you remain asymptomatic.
+Per public health guidelines, close contacts are required to follow the guidelines under "Exposed to COVID-19" above.